microsoft/sca-fuzzer/docs/cli.md

 # Command-Line Interface

+Revizor is controlled via two interfaces: command line and configuration file.
+Command line arguments specify the mode of operation and set high-level parameters (e.g., file paths, number of fuzzing rounds).
+Configuration files specify details of the fuzzing campaign (e.g., the target contract, generation parameters, etc).

+This document describes the command-line interface.
+For information on configuration files, see the [configuration documentation](configuration.md).

+## Modes

 Revizor can run in one of multiple "modes":

 * **Fuzzing mode** is revizor's main form of execution.
-It's what invokes all components of [revizor's architecture](architecture.md) to enable hardware fuzzing.
-* **Analysis mode** invokes the analyser to compare existing contract traces and hardware traces.
+In this mode, revizor generates random test cases, tests them on the target CPU and the model, and checks for contract violations.
+* **Template fuzzing mode** is a variant of fuzzing mode that uses a template to generate test cases.
+* **Reproduce mode** is a variant of fuzzing mode that attempts to reproduce a violation found in a previous run.
-* **Minimize mode** accepts a test case and attempts to minimize its size.
+* **Minimize mode** accepts a test case and attempts to simplify it by applying a series of passes.
-  It acts as a "watered-down" version of **fuzzing mode** that focuses solely on a single test case.

 To select a mode on the command-line, begin your command with: